How to Warm Up Your Twitter Account Before Outreach

 Daily Activities:

-- Follow 15-20 accounts (keep your following/follower ratio reasonable)
+- Follow 15 to 20 accounts (keep your following/follower ratio reasonable)

 DM Introduction:

-- Send 5-10 manual DMs to warm connections (people who've engaged with your content)
+- Send 5 to 10 manual DMs to warm connections (people who have engaged with your content)

 - Focus on genuine conversation, not pitching